CarlosAmaral/nodejs-masterclass-helloworld-api/README.md

 # Nodejs Masterclass #1

-#### NodeJS Masterclass Hello World API that respondes with a payload when the user hits the route "/hello"
+#### NodeJS Masterclass Hello World API that responds with a payload when the user hits the route "/hello"